vot/dbclone/readme.md

 Two modes are supported: `import` and `export`.

-They both need the MongoDB URI (including database name).
+They both need MongoDB host and database name).

-You can also specify the data directory to give more flexibility.
+You can also specify the data directory for more flexibility.

-**At the moment only interactive mode is implemented.**
+**At the moment only interactive prompt-based mode is implemented.**

 <!--
 <br />